Uclok31v/AwareTweet/README.md

 Then, you need to restart tomcat.

 #### Access
-Type on your browser `http://your.server.com/AwareTweet` !
+Type on your browser `http://your.server.com/AwareTweet/jsp/common/login.jsp` !

+*URL is not cool.....

 Please set of httpd setting , if necessary.